Khaaz/portfolio/AxonCore/AxonClient.md

 <a name="AxonClient+onMessageCreate"></a>

 ### axonClient.onMessageCreate(msg)
-Handler when a message is created do all test and then either:
+Handler when a message is created.
+Do all test and then either:
   - call execDm
   - call execAdmin
   - call execCommand